CreeperDrop/tinyshell/README.md

 # TinyShell

 TinyShell is a minimal UNIX-style shell written in C as a fun side project.
-It mainly focuses on understanding system calls, process management, readingmanual pages, and the basic structure and inner-workings of a shell enironment.
+It mainly focuses on understanding system calls, process management, reading manual pages, and the basic structure and inner-workings of a shell enironment.

 ## Features

-- Custom prompt: `tinyshell># `
+- Custom prompt: `tinyshell>#`
 - Forks and executes external commands with the `execve()` syscall with support for command arguments like `/bin/ls -lh`
 - Waits until the child process is done using the `waitid()` syscall
 - Built-in `exit` command for shell termination